-• Press the Subtron to begin.
+- 1. Push the Phone button to begin.

-- After the "Ready" prompt and the following beep, say one of the following:
+- 2. After the "Ready" prompt and the following beep, say one of the following:

 - "Setup Confirmation Prompts On"

 - "Setup Confirmation Prompts Off"

 Phone And Network Status Indicators

 If available on the radio and/or on a premium display such as the instrument panel cluster, and supported by your mobile phone, the Uconnect® Phone will provide notification to inform you of your phone and network status when you are attempting to make a phone call using Uconnect® Phone.
 The status is given for network signal strength, phone battery strength, etc.